MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

 > [!NOTE]
 > Although the _PropertySets_ parameter accepts the value All, we highly discourage using this value to retrieve all properties, because it slows down the command and reduces reliability.
 Always use the _PropertySets_ and _Properties_ parameters to retrieve the minimum number of properties that are required for your scenario.

-For more information about filtering in the Exchange Online PowerShell module, see [Filters in the Exchange Online PowerShell module](filters-v2.md).
+For more information about filtering in the module, see [Filters in the Exchange Online PowerShell module](filters-v2.md).

 ## Release notes

 Unless otherwise noted, the current release of the Exchange Online PowerShell module contains all features of previous releases.

-### Current release: Version 2.0.5
+### Current release: Version 3.0.0 (Preview versions known as v2.0.6-PreviewX)

+- [Certificate based authentication](app-only-auth-powershell-v2.md) (also known as CBA or app-only authentication) is available for Security & Compliance PowerShell (version 2.0.6-Preview5 or later).
+- The [Get-ConnectionInformation](/powershell/module/exchange/get-connectioninformation) cmdlet is available to get information about REST-based connections to Exchange Online PowerShell (version 2.0.6-Preview7 or later).
+- The _SkipLoadingFormatData_ switch on the **Connect-ExchangeOnline** cmdlet is available to avoid loading format data and to run **Connect-ExchangeOnline** commands faster (version 2.0.6-Preview8 or later).
+- Certain cmdlets that used to prompt for confirmation in specific scenarios no longer do so.
+By default, the cmdlet will run to completion.
+- The format of the error returned from a failed cmdlet execution has been slightly modified.
+The exception now contains additional data (for example, the exception type), and the `FullyQualifiedErrorId` does not contain the `FailureCategory`.
+The format of the error is subject to further modification.

+### Previous releases

+#### Version 2.0.5

 - New **Get-OwnerlessGroupPolicy** and **Set-OwnerlessGroupPolicy** cmdlet to manage ownerless Microsoft 365 groups.